 They are different than any other camera I’ve used.
 Creamy, gorgeous, artistic, brilliant.

 After all is said and done, IMAGES are the make-or-break point for me.
 Fuji so far exceeded the bar on them, I don’t even know when I’ll top out on my enthusiasm for them.
 They continue to beckon me forward to explore and think outside the box.
 “What if…” has become my favorite game now, because these cameras make me want to try new stuff, all the time.
 As an artist… this is critical!

 Amazon Link: check prices.

-And finally, these were all taken with my Fuji X-T1… some in the pouring rain!
+And finally, these images were all taken with my Fuji X-T2… some in the pouring rain and blizzard conditions!
 Yes, the weather sealing works.